josephj/dataurize/README.markdown

 ## Warning

-After Microsoft published a hotfix for "[Vulnerability in MHTML Could Allow Information Disclosure (2544893)](http://technet.microsoft.com/en-us/security/bulletin/ms11-037)", MHTML became no longer works in IE browser.
-That means you should only use dataurize to convert background image to Data URI.
-Or uses better CSS Sprite technology like Compass.
+After Microsoft published a hotfix for "[Vulnerability in MHTML Could Allow Information Disclosure (2544893)](http://technet.microsoft.com/en-us/security/bulletin/ms11-037)", MHTML became no longer working in legend IE browsers.
+That means you should only use dataurize to convert background image to Data URI, or jump to use better CSS Sprite technologies like Compass.

 ## Why